josepderiu/npm-minimum-age-validation/CONTRIBUTING.md

 On every push to `main`:

-- Full validation suite runs
+- Full validation suite runs on Node.js 20.x (minimum version)
+- Tests run on Node.js 20.x and 22.x
 - Build artifacts are uploaded
 - Coverage reports uploaded to Codecov